 I will be the first to admit that many made for TV movies are poor and often are too sentimentally cloying but occasionally you watch one which ends up feeling special, which manages to touch you in a way you didn't anticipate.
-That brings me to "Finding a Family" a true story movie which was shown on the Hallmark channel which is one of those special movies which touches you in a way you didn't expect.
-In truth "Finding a Family" has all those elements you expect from a movie shown on the Hallmark channel, it is wholesome with no offensive language or real violence and is full of nice people who are kind.
+That brings me to "Finding a Family" a true story movie shown on the Hallmark Channel which is one of those special movies which touches you in a way you didn't expect.
+In truth "Finding a Family" has all those elements you expect from a movie shown on the Hallmark Channel, it is wholesome with no offensive language or real violence and is full of nice people who are often kind.
 But the story of young Alex and his difficult upbringing is compelling, touching and strangely inspirational making it different to the norm.

 Yet this emotional and troubled start is only half the story as the second half of "Finding a Family" focuses on Alex's story and battles following emancipation at 16 and finding himself in a children's home.
 Without going into detail what we watch is Alex's battle to keep his promise that one day he will go to Harvard and how having to be resilient forces himself to shield himself from relying on others.
 We see how it changes him and how when a family who want to help him try and get close he can't handle it because he had never had that sort of relationship with others.

-Now the thing is that in many ways "Finding a Family" is a typical Hallmark movie with it being on theslight side of unreal despite being based on a true story as there is no swearing or real violence and everyone seeming to be nice.
+Now the thing is that in many ways "Finding a Family" is a typical Hallmark movie with it feeling slightly unreal despite being based on a true story as there is no swearing or real violence and everyone seeming to be nice.
 But there is something about the way it comes across, the use of a narration as we hear a 16 year old Alex recount his early years and the story which makes it compelling and touching for the right reasons.
 So okay if you are not a fan of TV movies it would be easy to criticize it but for those who do enjoy them this is one that is a bit more special than the norm.

-What this all boils down to is that "Finding a Family" whilst typical of many Hallmark movies does have that something extra to make it stand out from the crowd.
-It touches you in a way you don't expect and quickly gets you gripped by the touching story of Alex and his troubled teenage years.
+What this all boils down to is that "Finding a Family" whilst typical of many Hallmark Channel movies does have that something extra to make it stand out from the crowd.
+It touches you in a way you don't expect and quickly gets you interested by the touching story of Alex and his troubled teenage years.